 Effort verification reports (EVRs)

-EVRs are required to be kept on file in the Office of Sponsored Program Administration (OSPA).
-They are used in auditing situations, again to confirm the amount of S&W cost share contributed by individuals to specific projects.
+EVRs are required to be kept on file in the Office of Sponsored Programs Administration (OSPA).
+They are used by auditors to verify the amount of effort an employee has had on a sponsored project.

 In many cases, a project that is renewed or continued from one year to the next will receive a new chartfield string and therefore new MoCode(s) each year.
 Although participants of the project may continue doing the same work and see this as a single continuing proposition, by accounting standards a new chartfield string represents a new account and the two should not be considered congruent.
 When a new MoCode becomes available it must be used for expenses incurred on the project beginning with the project start date.
 If the previous year’s MoCode continues to be used after the end date it may overspend that project as well as the fact that expenses incurred after the project end date are not eligible to be paid by sponsor funds.
 In short, it’s important to use the current and appropriate MoCodes for project related expenses.